 Address: MS 90-71-406 | One Barnes-Jewish Hospital Plaza | St. Louis, MO 63110

-Crime Victim Advocacy Center offers services to victims of all types of crime.
-These free services include crisis intervention, personal advocacy, assistance filing crime victims’ compensation, trauma-specific counseling, and more.
-The Legal Advocates for Abused Women Program of CVAC helps victims of abuse in times of crisis.
-LAAW Program also partners directly with the legal system to provide free intervention services including crisis intervention, legal information, and safety planning.
-LAAW Program also offers assistance in filing Orders of Protection and can provide free legal representation for Orders of Protection.
+The Crime Victim Center offers services to victims of all types of crime.
+These free services include crisis intervention, personal advocacy, assistance filing crime victims’ compensation, trauma-specific counseling (including youth-specific), and more.
+The Crime Victim Center has programs that specialize in serving victims of intimate partner violence.
+These programs help victims of abuse in times of crisis by partnering directly with the legal system to provide free intervention services including crisis intervention, legal information, and safety planning through the Domestic Violence Intervention Partnership (DVIP) program, housing advocates on-site at the St. Louis Metropolitan Police Headquarters and the St. Louis County Police Headquarters.
+The Crime Victim Center’s Court Order of Protection Assistance (COPA) program, located within the St. Louis City Civil Courts and the St. Louis County Courts, also houses advocates on-site to offer assistance in filing Orders of Protection.
+The Crime Victim Center’s Civil Legal Assistance program can provide free legal information and representation for Orders of Protection.

 Mailing Address: P.O.
 Box 510167 | Saint Louis, MO 63151